Cyclones vs. Panthers: First Round Betting Trends, Record ATS, Home/Road Splits

 - This season, Iowa State has won seven of its 10 games, or 70%, when favored by at least -185 on the moneyline.

-- The Cyclones have a 64.9% chance to win this game based on the implied probability of the moneyline.
+- The implied probability of a win from Iowa State, based on the moneyline, is 64.9%.

 Iowa State vs. Pittsburgh Over/Under Stats